 Certificate of Continuous Employment (Lecturers).
 As described above, full-time lecturers shall be eligible for a certificate of continuous employment (CCE) upon their sixth annual appointment in that title.
-CCE is valid only for the title of lecturer at the College issuing the certificate and, unlike tenure, does not transfer to other units of the University.
+Lecturers holding CCE are no longer subject to the annual reappointment process.
+CCE is valid only for the title of lecturer at the college issuing the certificate and, unlike tenure, does not transfer to other units of the university.
 For more details, see Article 12 of the PSC-CUNY Agreement.